kingsor/kingsor.github.io/_posts/2015-05-06-android-open-source-apps.md

 title: "Android Open Source Apps"
 description: "In order to improve my skills on android development I always search for sample code and valueable apps from which learning new things. ..."
 category: Developer
-tags: [android,app,open source,learning,developer,mobile]
+tags:
+- android
+- app
+- open-source
+- learning
+- developer
+- mobile
 ---

 In order to improve my skills on android development I always search for sample code and valueable apps from which learning new things.
 Here is my list of android apps I found with source code available.
 This post has been inspired from this article about [great android apps that are also open source](http://blog.interstellr.com/post/39321551640/14-great-android-apps-that-are-also-open-source).

 ### wall:splash